finbourne/lusid-sdk-python-preview/sdk/docs/ExecutionsApi.md

 page = 'page_example' # str | The pagination token to use to continue listing execution from a previous call to list executions.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request. (optional) sort_by = ['sort_by_example'] # list[str] | Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = '' # str | Expression to filter the result set.
-Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. (optional) (default to '') property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Execution\" domain to decorate onto each execution.
+Use use the '-' sign to denote descending order e.g. -MyFieldName. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
+Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Execution\" domain to decorate onto each execution.
 These take the format {domain}/{scope}/{code} e.g. \"Execution/system/Name\". (optional)

     try: